 Cardiac Rehabilitation

-Cardiac rehabilitation is a medically supervised program to improve your health after a heart attack or heart surgery.
+Cardiac rehabilitation is a medically supervised program that helps you recover and strengthen your heart after a heart condition or procedure.

 About Our Cardiac Rehabilitation Program

-Our cardiac rehabilitation program features individually tailored exercise, education and counseling.
-We are certified by the American Association of Cardiovascular and Pulmonary Rehabilitation, and our cardiac rehab team includes doctors, nurses, physical and occupational therapists, exercise physiologists, our resident director, our medical director, and dietitians.
+Our cardiac rehabilitation program features individually prescribed exercise, education and risk-factor modification.
+We are accredited through the American Association of Cardiovascular and Pulmonary Rehabilitation.

 Cardiac Rehab Has Three Phases: